EcdysisFoundation/metaformer_ecdysis/README.md

 ## Dataset generation

-Image selection CSV files are generated on Ecdysis01 in `/srv/bugbox3/bugbox3/core/management/commands/...`.
+An image selection .csv file identifies the location and classification of images to use.
 Copy this file to `/dataset_generation/training_selections.csv` .
 See expected format in `dataset_generation/data.py` We version each training with a name (example DATASET_NAME).
 This name is used in directory creation.

 To initiate dataset generation